 The Pain and Tender Points of Fibromyalgia

 The first stop on your fibromyalgia systems checklist has to relate to pain.
-This is what the syndrome is known for.
+This is what the syndrome is popular for.
 But it isn’t all generic pain.
 Here are some of the things to watch out for or to expect.

 - Widespread pain – The pain of fibromyalgia can occur anywhere throughout the body.
 Sometimes you may feel aches and pains in your joints and muscles or just a general malaise.